 - Multiparty high-definition (HD) video and content sharing for real-time meeting experiences and collaboration.

 - The use of open standards, including H.264, allowing HD videoconferencing across a range of devices.

-- Calling, instant messaging, and participation in Lync Meetings from a Windows, iOS, or Android mobile device.
+- Calling, instant messaging and participation in meetings from a Windows, Apple or Android mobile device.